2019 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 3. Doubled Die Obverse (DDO) Errors

 Die manufacturing involves multiple steps where design elements transfer onto working dies through a hubbing process.
-When the hub strikes the die at slightly different positions or angles during this process, doubling occurs on the finished die itself.
+When the hub strikes the die at slightly different positions or angles, doubling appears on the finished die — and on every coin struck from it.
+This is different from machine doubling, which occurs during striking and is far less valuable.

-The specific design affected matters considerably—doubling on major design elements like Liberty’s profile proves more desirable than doubling confined to field areas or edge details.
+The specific design area affected matters considerably.
+Doubling on the Statue of Liberty’s face or hairline proves more desirable than doubling confined to field areas or the “$1” denomination.

 Where To Sell Your 2019 American Innovation Dollar?